Donated cadavers are essential to medicine, doctors say

-STERLING, Virginia, Oct 24 (Reuters) - The body broker industry has a mixed record.
+STERLING, Virginia (Reuters) - The body broker industry has a mixed record.
 But doctors gathered in a training room here recently said cadavers that brokers supply can be indispensable.

 The six doctors visited the Washington Institute of Surgical Engineering in September to learn how to implant a new spinal device designed to relieve leg and buttock pain.